rbirksteiner/azure-content-nlnl/articles/acs/acs-intro.md

    ms.date="12/02/2015"
    ms.author="rogardle"/>

-# Azure Container Service Introduction
+# Azure Container Service Introduction test test test test

 Azure Container Service (ACS) provides a way to simplify the creation, configuration, and management of a cluster of virtual machines that are